CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### ↙️ ↘️ Making a choice

 Our function works for morning inputs like `"08:00"`.
-In this case, the function returns `"08:00 am"` as expected.
+In this case, the function returns `"08:00 am"` as target.

 However, at the moment, `formatAs12HourClock("23:00")` returns `"23:00 am"`.